Akiya-Research-Institute/NNEngine-API/doc_en/docs/system-requirement.md

 | Android                    | ✅          |              |          |             | (Not tested yet) |

 - To use GPU acceleration with DirectML, a DirectX 12 capable GPU is required.
+- To use GPU acceleration with CUDA and TensorRT,
+    - a supported NVIDIA GPU is required.
+    - you need to disable "NNERuntimeORT" which is enabled by default sinve UE5.5.
-- To use GPU acceleration with CUDA and TensorRT, a supported NVIDIA GPU is required and the following versions of CUDA, cuDNN, and TensorRT are required to be installed.
+    - the following versions of CUDA, cuDNN, and TensorRT are required to be installed.

 ### CUDA, cuDNN, TensorRT versions